Our team

 Director, Finance & Human Resources

-Irina has worked in the agency’s finance office for almost 15 years.
-She holds an honors B.S. in Management from Baltic State Technical University (Saint-Petersburg, Russia) and an M.B.A. in Finance from University of Akron.
+Irina joined JLV in 2006.
+She holds B.S. in Management from Baltic State Technical University (Saint-Petersburg, Russia) and an M.B.A. in Finance from University of Akron.
 Irina and her husband are the proud parents of three children.

 Robin Matthews